DataSF/datasf.github.io/blog/_posts/2018-12-14-training-truffle-pigs-for-data-science-in-city-hall.md

 ## Finding the perfect project is easy?
 Hogwash

 Data science is a powerful tool that can accelerate the work of local governments and data scientists are beating at our door to work on projects with high impacts (optimizing a marketing algorithm gets boring after a bit).
-But, the biggest barrier to more data science in government is identifying good questions.&nbsp;
+But, the biggest barrier to more data science in government is identifying good questions.

 In both New Orleans and San Francisco, we needed to transition from one-off, ad-hoc projects towards sustainable analytics programs that advance our respective mayors’ most important priorities.